 Managing an annual budget, collecting rent, and keeping track of expenses is just the tip of the financial iceberg.
 Property managers must also ensure that the property meets all financial obligations, such as taxes and insurance.

-Ensuring the property is maintained to a high standard to retain its value and provide tenants with a safe and comfortable living environment is critical.
+It is critical to maintain the property to a high standard.
+This retains its value and provides tenants with a safe and comfortable living environment.

-An important aspect of property maintenance is managing costs, and developing a maintenance budget is an important aspect of handling property maintenance.
+An important aspect of property maintenance is managing costs and developing a maintenance budget.
 However, how do you know what is considered reasonable or necessary for a maintenance budget?

 The 50%, 1%, and square footage rules can help you plan your maintenance costs effectively.

-You can adjust these numbers as you learn more about the property's earnings and maintenance needs, but this is a good starting point for any property manager beginning to plan a budget.
+You can adjust these numbers as you learn more about the property's earnings and maintenance needs.
+However, this is a good starting point for any property manager beginning to plan a budget.

 Marketing and Leasing